Romop5/GameHackingForNoobs/src/most-common-assembly-instructions.md

 jne cycle
 end:
 ```
-We will examine the program function step-by-step.
+We will examine the program code step-by-step:

 ```
 mov eax, 0xF